- An emergency can be either a Distress or an Urgency condition as defined in the “Pilot/Controller Glossary.”

-- If the words “Mayday” or “Pan‐Pan” are not used and you are in doubt that a situation constitutes an emergency or potential emergency, handle it as though it were an emergency.
+- If the words “Mayday” or “Pan-Pan” are not used but you believe an emergency or an urgent situation exists, handle it as though it were an emergency.

 - Because of the infinite variety of possible emergency situations, specific procedures cannot be prescribed.
 However, when you believe an emergency exists or is imminent, select and pursue a course of action which appears to be most appropriate under the circumstances and which most nearly conforms to the instructions in this manual.

 - Use the information provided or solicit more information as necessary to assist the distressed aircraft.
 Provide assistance that is consistent with the requests of the pilot.
 If you believe an alternative course of action may prove more beneficial, transmit your recommendation(s) to the pilot.

 14 CFR § 91.3 Responsibilities and authority of pilot in command.

 - If an emergency was declared by an Emergency Autoland system, the aircraft may transmit the following:

 - Position (mileage and direction) relative to a nearby airport.